smherdgn/react-in-app-monitor/README.md

     │   │   ├── utils/
     │   │   ├── App.tsx           (Example wrapper, can be adapted)
     │   │   ├── constants.ts
-    │   │   ├── index.html        (Serves as a standalone example, or integrate its CDN links) │   │   ├── index.tsx         (Main entry for standalone example)
+    │   │   ├── index.html        (Serves as a standalone example, or integrate its styles/scripts)
+    │   │   ├── index.tsx         (Main entry for standalone example)
     │   │   ├── metadata.json
     │   │   └── types.ts